 Note: Dura removal requires extreme care and may take over 15 min.

 Draw away excess buffer from the craniotomy.
-While maintaining a moist surface, grab a small piece of dura with forceps and make a small incision using spring scissors.
+While maintaining a moist surface, grab a small piece of dura with forceps and gently tear the dura.

-Using forceps, grasp the opening of the incision, lift the dura, and snip off the dura piece by piece with spring scissors.
+Use forceps and spring scissors to gently tear and cut away the dura.

 Drop more brain buffer on the brain surface to float the dura and help it separate from the brain.
 Continue until all dura is removed from the cranial window site.
 When performed correctly the brain will appear to be very clean with distinct blood vessels and no blemishes (compare Figure 2E with 2F).

 Caution: Some areas of the dura are attached to small arterioles on the surface of the brain (e.g., near the midline proximal to the parietal association area), and removal of such can rupture the arteriole.
-In such cases it may be better to leave a small piece of dura intact over top of the arteriole.
+In such cases, it may be better to leave a small piece of dura intact over top of the arteriole.
 The VSD may not penetrate that small area, but this is preferred to having major bleeding.

 Fix the brain surface in agarose as soon as possible to minimize movement from pulsation and to prevent further swelling (see step 5).